markgatland/py8080/README.md

 ![Screenshot](https://i.imgur.com/OBVL5ez.png "Screenshot")

-py8080, modified to include a resizable window and TV/Midway colours.
+py8080, upgraded to include a resizable window and TV/Midway colours for Space Invaders.
+I've also implemented the remaining CPU instructions, so it now passes the CPUDIAG.asm test.

-I started off by writing my own Intel 8080 emulator in Python, and although it works it isn't really worth sharing on GitHub (it achieves the same results as [matthewmpalen](https://github.com/matthewmpalen/py8080)'s emulator, but has a seperate method for almost every opcode).
-Making my own helped me understand things, but rather than try to refactor that code into something that will eventually resemble an existing project, I decided I'd be better off building upon the existing project in question.

 ## Usage